 The rise of e-commerce along with various services offered by traditional financial companies across India also seem to have propelled the quick adoption rates in the sector.
-E-commerce also seemed to be an entry point for other digital financial offerings like insurance and lending.
+E-commerce serves as an easy entry point for other digital financial offerings like insurance and lending.
 And since a vast number of Indians lack credit history to begin with, digital payments serve as way to gain a foothold in banking and allied activities.
-It was similar with insurance, where digital companies in the sector have gained a foothold in tapping India’s low penetration levels.
+A similar trend is seen in the insurance tech industry, where digital companies have slowly but surely been able to change the low insurance penetration levels in India.

-The booming private equity and venture capital landscape in India is also a fertile ground for investments in the fintech sector.
-Indian fintech start-ups offer the highest return on investments at 29 percent compared to the global average of around 20 percent.
-In 2018, the sector recorded investments aggregating to around 350 million dollars.
+The booming private equity and venture capital landscape in the country is also a fertile ground for investments in the fintech sector.
+In fact, Indian fintech start-ups offer the highest return on investments of around 29 percent compared to the global average of 20 percent.
+In 2018 alone, the sector recorded investments aggregating to around 350 million dollars.
 Of these, one of the biggest investments was the 1.4-billion-dollar funding for the Indian company Paytm by the Japanese conglomerate SoftBank.
 Other companies that received funding include insurance marketplace PolicyBazaar, SME lending platform Capital Float and payments firms Mswipe Technologies and Razorpay.